Reviews You Can Rely On

 bike lock - the abus bordo 5700 features velcro straps for fast mounting to your...

 The ABUS Bordo 5700 features Velcro straps for fast mounting to your bike frame.
 Once you have dialed in the best fit for your frame, the straps are trimmable.
+Credit: Jenna Ammerman

-We installed each frame mount onto multiple bikes and found they are not created equally in terms of user-friendliness.
+We installed each frame mount onto multiple bikes and found they are not created equalls of user-friendliness.
 While the ABUS U-lock mount was annoying to install, the mount for the folding ABUS lock was much easier to put on and adjust.
 It either attaches to the screw holes of a water bottle cage or anywhere else on the frame using two heavy-duty hook and loop straps, which take seconds to install.
 The frame mount for the OnGuard Bulldog U-lock is easy to install, whereas the mount for the Kryptonite U-locks received mixed reviews.
 The bike mount for the FoldyLock Compact also has a neat feature where it attaches to the water bottle holder, but you don't have to remove your bottle cage to snap it into place.

 If you're committed to mounting your U-lock onto your bike frame, you could also consider purchasing an aftermarket mount.

 The size of your bike will impact the ease of installing a frame mount.
-While you could probably attach a whole handful of lock mounts to a 60cm+ bicycle frame, if you're petite and riding a 48cm (think: 5'2" and under riders), then mounting a lock to the bike might mean you lose your capacity to carry a water bottle or (sometimes) that the mount won't work at all.
+At the same time, you could probably attach a whole handful of lock mounts to a 60cm+ bicycle frame, if you're petite and riding a 48cm (think: 5'2" and under riders), then mounting a lock to the bike might mean you lose your capacity to carry a water bottle or (sometimes) that the mount won't work at all.
 This isn't a huge deal if your commute is short, and you don't mind carrying your water in your backpack, but not having water within easy reach on longer rides can result in dehydration and could be a deal-breaker for some.

 Versatility

 A bike won't be rideable without its front wheel unless you have serious wheelie or unicycle skills.
-We encourage you to stay on two wheels and consider getting a lock that secures that front wheel.
+We encourage you to stay on two wheels and consider getting a lock that secuthethat front wheel.
 While more bikes nowadays offer disc brakes, making front wheels a little more difficult to remove (but not much), securing that front wheel creates an extra deterrent for thieves looking to make a quick grab.
 Other components thieves like to snatch: saddles, bike lights, and rear wheels.
 If bikes are left out long enough, the entire thing might get stripped down to the bare locked frame.
 Results from this test metric make up 15% of a product's overall score.

 The most versatile models we tested are the U-locks that also come with cables (although there is always the option to buy two U-locks, of course).
 The OnGuard Bulldog DT, Kryptonite KryptoLok, and the Evolution Mini-7 come with a four-foot-long rubberized cable to secure both wheels and the seat (through the seat stays).
 Some of us found this cable a relief because it meant we didn't have to take the front wheel off, making it much easier to use.
 The Abus Ivera 7210 was also quite versatile since its length means the frame and both wheels of a smaller bike can be locked all in one go in some situations.

 Cable-only models can also cover your whole bike (except the ends are often too large to secure seats).
 This is especially true for the DockLocks Anti-Theft Weatherproof Cable that comes in lengths up to 25 feet.
-That said, don't leave your entire bike security up to a single cable.
+Don't leave your entire bike security up to a single cable.
 It's not secure at all.
 The immense chain of the Fahgettaboudit Chain and Disc Lock is long enough to secure both wheels and the frame to a solid structure, but don't expect to feed the hefty chain links through your saddle stays.

 Even though it's not always easy or convenient, removing the front wheel and positioning it to lock up with the rear wheel and frame is a good practice.
 The U-locks and folding locks can lock up a wheel and the frame, but they might not handle two wheels in the method described, depending on your tire size.
 The larger U-locks are the OnGuard Brute STD, Kryptonite KryptoLok, and the ABUS Granit X-Plus, which accommodate more bike parts inside the U. The steel chains have an advantage here, especially when locking up to irregular or awkward structures.
 The Hiplok Original: Superbright is flexible and provides a larger internal area for fitting even fat tires, the frame, and the structure you use as an anchor in ways a U-lock cannot compete.